iterate-ch/docs/tutorials/index.md

 ### [Workarounds](workarounds/index.md)

-Instructions for specific workarounds as well as generall topics.
+Instructions for specific workarounds as well as general topics.